 In Wisconsin, we sell these shirts that say "Please drink Wisconsinably".
 Now I want a shirt that says "Please Cheese Wisconsinably".
 Yes, we really do love our cheese in Wisconsin.

 We moved on from the sign and ended up checking out a candy store, Rocket Fizz, where I got a 4-pack of flavored sodas and Jeremy got his own 4-pack and some candy.
 We ended up going to a second candy store that smelled amazing, but I ended up not getting anything there, as tempting as their candy underwear was (totally kidding).

-Jeremy took me to the Union Station which is a gorgeous building with these adorable little shops, Amtrak, and a giant sitting and eating area.
+Jeremy took me to Union Station which is a gorgeous building with these adorable little shops, Amtrak, and a giant sitting and eating area.
 We each got an iced coffee and happily slurped them down outside in the sun while watching these kids attempt to play cornhole.

 After we drank our iced coffees we headed over to the Tattered Cover, an amazing bookstore that I would LOVE to return to one of these days.
 I didn't get anything, mostly because I was on a budget, but I will definitely return there and pick up a few books.

 I was on a mission to find a green, work appropriate shirt, to wear on Saint Patrick's Day, so we stopped at this shopping center on the mall.
 A mall on the mall?
 Hmm...

-I thought the giant sprawling letters in red above this shopping center that let you know you were in Denver were pretty cool (Note - I really hope you know what city your in if your wandering around the streets of it):
+I thought the giant sprawling letters in red above this shopping center that let you know you were in Denver were pretty cool (Note - I really hope you know what city your in if you're wandering around the streets of it):

 At some point on our journey after the mall on the mall, we walked passed this caricature artist.
 It was peculiar to me that he had no one sitting in front of him to draw, so I'm not 100% sure who is model was, but loved that he was expressing his art in the middle of the hustle and bustle of the city.